blowhacker/mongohelper/README.md

 -list all keys in a collection
 -by default, it only checks 10100 documents to get an exhaustive list, if you document varies across the collection, do: db.collection.fields(true)

+To use, simply copy and paste the contents of mongohelper.js into your mongo shell. or run load("/path/to/mongohelper.js");